darrylwest/darrylwest.github.io/book-reports/children-of-time.md

 * denizen - an inhabitant or occupant of a particular place
 * simian - relating to, resembling, or affecting apes or monkeys
 * fecund - producing or capable of producing an abundance of offspring or new growth; fertile
+* facuous - silly and pointless
+* tendril - a slender threadlike appendage of a climbing plant, often growing in a spiral form, that stretches out and twines around any suitable support.
+* filigree - ornamental work of fine wire

 ###### dpw | 2024-08-06